Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Two-body relative distance operator

 \section{Two-body relative distance operator}

-In Sect. \ref{classical} we discussed semiclassical approximation for the coordinate operator in standard quantum mechanics.
-In this section we investigate how the relative distance operator can be defined in dS invariant theory.
-As noted in the preceding section, among the operators of the dS algebra there are no operators which can be identified with the distance operator but there are reasons to think that in semiclassical approximation the values of $E$ and ${\bf N}$ are given by Eq. (\ref{EN}).
+In Sec. \ref{position} we discussed semiclassical approximation for the single-particle position operator in dS theory.
+In this section we investigate how the relative distance operator can be defined in this theory.
+As already noted, among the operators of the dS algebra there are no operators which can be identified with the distance operator but there are reasons to think that in semiclassical approximation the values of $E$ and ${\bf N}$ are given by Eq. (\ref{EN}).
 From the point of view of our experience in Poincare invariant theory, the dependence of $E$ on ${\bf r}$ might seem to be unphysical since the energy depends on the choice of the origin.
-However, as already noted, only invariant quantities have a physical meaning; in particular the two-body mass can depend only on relative distances which do not depend on the choice of the origin.
+However, only invariant quantities have a physical meaning; in particular the two-body mass can depend only on relative distances which do not depend on the choice of the origin.

-In view of Eq. (\ref{EN}) one might think that the operator ${\tilde{\bf D}}={\cal E}_2{\bf N}_1-{\cal E}_1{\bf N}_2$ might be a good operator which in semiclassical approximation is proportional to $E_1E_2{\bf r}$ at least in main order in $1/R^2$.
+In view of Eq. (\ref{EN}) one might think that the operator ${\tilde{\bf D}}={\cal E}_2{\bf N}_1-{\cal E}_1{\bf N}_2$ might be a good operator which in semiclassical approximation is proportional to $E_1E_2{\bf r}$ at least in the main order in $1/R^2$.
 However, the operator ${\bf D}$ defining the relative distance should satisfy the following conditions.
-First of all, it should not depend on the motion of the two-body system as a whole; in particular it should commute with the operator which is treated as a total momentum in dS theory.
-As noted in the preceding section, the single-particle operator ${\bf J}'$ is a better candidate for the total momentum operator than ${\bf B}$.
+First of all, it should not depend on the motion of the two-body system as a whole; in particular it should commute with the operator which is treated as the total momentum in dS theory.
+As noted in Sec. \ref{S6}, the single-particle operator ${\bf J}'$ is a better candidate for the total momentum operator than ${\bf B}$.
 Now we use ${\bf J}'$ to denote the total two-particle operator ${\bf J}_1'+{\bf J}_2'$.
 Analogously, we use ${\bf J}"$ to denote the total two-particle operator ${\bf J}_1"+{\bf J}_2"$.
-As noted in the preceding section, ${\bf J}"$ can be treated as the internal angular momentum operator.
+As noted in Sec. \ref{S6}, ${\bf J}"$ can be treated as the internal angular momentum operator.
 Therefore, since ${\bf D}$ should be a vector operator with respect to internal rotations, it should properly commute with ${\bf J}"$.
 In summary, the operator ${\bf D}$ should satisfy the relations

 By using Eqs. (\ref{BJ}) and (\ref{17}) one can explicitly verify that the operator

 indeed satisfies Eq. (\ref{DJ}).
 If Poincare approximation is satisfied with a high accuracy then obviously ${\bf D}\approx{\tilde{\bf D}}$.